nshkrdotcom/mcp_client/docs/adr/0002-rest-for-one-supervision-strategy.md

 ## Context and Problem Statement

-The MCP client consists of two primary processes: Transport (handles stdio/SSE/HTTP communication) and Connection (manages protocol state machine).
-These processes have a critical dependency: if Transport dies, Connection's state becomes invalid because pending requests cannot complete.
-The supervision strategy must ensure both processes restart together in the correct order.
+The MCP client now consists of three tightly-related processes: Transport (handles stdio/SSE/HTTP communication), a per-connection `Task.Supervisor` for stateless tool executions, and Connection (manages the protocol state machine).
+Transport failure invalidates both Connection and any stateless tasks.
+Likewise, Connection should restart alongside the stateless supervisor so leaked tasks never outlive their parent connection.
+The supervision strategy must ensure all three restart together in the correct order.

 ## Decision Drivers